Careers in regional South Australia

 There are many benefits available to employees working for regional local health networks.
 We have a great collection of new staff stories, videos and testimonials of people’s experiences working for our organisation in rural locations across South Australia.

 To access the videos and testimonials, visit the careers in Country Health SA Local Health Network page.

 Benefits of working and living in country South Australia

-As a Country Health SA employee living in country South Australia you can:
+As an employee of the regional local health networks and living in country South Australia you can:

 - escape the hustle and bustle of city life

 - take advantage of the endless possibilities for adventure, relaxation, recreation and sightseeing

 - experience cultural diversity, outback locations and regional city conveniences

 - live an affordable and unique country lifestyle